coredns/coredns.io/content/blog/trail-of-bits-security-review.md

 > data validation, specifically from assumptions about the data processed by various functions, which we discovered by
 > running fuzzing harnesses.
 Most of the findings pertain to denial-of-service vulnerabilities."

-The reports will be found in Trail of Bits' publications on GitHub: https://github.com/trailofbits/publications#security-reviews
+The report can be found in Trail of Bits' publications on GitHub: https://github.com/trailofbits/publications/blob/master/reviews/CoreDNS.pdf

 At this time, the following PRs have been opened to address issues raised in the report: